swobspace/ottrick/README.md

   has_many :tickets, as: :ticketfor end
 ```
+`:ticketfor` is polymorphic association.
+To access your models from Ottrick::Ticket,
+your models have to be set in `config.ticketfor_types` (see Configuration).
 The ottrick_tickets#new form should be called from protocols#show prefilled with
 sender, subject and text from protocols.
 After execute create ottrick_tickets
 ticket number and ticket id returned from OTRS are also stored in ottrick_ticket object.